Guest writer for Wake Up World

 From my experience, the above guidelines are necessary to achieve dynamic healing responses in the body.
 I recently came across a very similar set of factors that were discovered by researcher Cleve Backster, who spent 36 years studying biocommunication in plant, animal and human cells.
 He referred to these factors as real intent, attunement, and spontaneity.

-Backster, formerly an interrogation specialist for the CIA, wrote about the defining moment which led him to his real work in this world, in his book Primary Perception.
+Backster, formerly an interrogation specialist for the CIA, wrote about the defining moment which led him to his real work in this world, in his book Primary Perception: Biocommunication with Plants, Living Foods, and Human Cells.
 This moment occurred one February morning in 1966 when he decided to monitor the Dracaena Fragrans plant in his lab utilizing polygraph equipment.
 He attached the electrodes to a leaf and began to think about ways that he might induce a surge in electrical activity in the plant.
 In humans this surge in electrical activity is associated with intense emotions.
-He suddenly imagined burning the electroded leaf.
+To achieve this response in the plant, he imagined burning the electroded leaf.
 The same instant this idea entered his mind, the polygraph pen shot to the top of the chart showing an extreme reaction on the part of the plant.
 Amazed, he walked to his secretary’s desk to retrieve a set of matches while pondering the possibility that this plant was somehow detecting the force of human intention.

 When he returned with the matches, the plant was still showing the same high level reaction which would interfere with tracking additional changes on the chart.
 Backster decided to “remove the threat” by returning the matches to the desk.
 At this point, the chart displayed a downward trend as the plant apparently began to calm down.
 When Backster attempted to repeat the same results by pretending that he was going to burn the plant, there was no reaction.
 The plant seemed to sense the difference between real and artificial intent.
 He eventually discovered that plants become attuned to their primary care takers, responding to both their positive and negative emotions and to their return after being away for a time.
 Chart findings also showed that plants prioritize the emotions of their primary care takers over the emotions of others nearby.